go-rel/rel/docs/crud.md

 <!-- tabs:end -->

-Besides `rel.Map` and `rel.Set` modifier.
-There's also increment and decrement modifier to atomically increment/decrement any value in database.
+Besides `rel.Map` and `rel.Set` mutator.
+There's also increment and decrement mutator to atomically increment/decrement any value in database.

 <!-- tabs:start -->